 28 November–9 December: COP 17, Durban, South Africa

-the composition of, and modalities and procedures for the Adaptation Committee.
-In
+on the composition of, and modalities and procedures for the Adaptation

-institutions under and outside the Convention and agreed on an indicative list of
+with other institutions under and outside the Convention and agreed on an

 1–7 October, Climate Change Conference, Panama City, Panama

-their discussions on modalities and activities of the Adaptation Committee.
+focused their discussions on modalities and activities of the Adaptation Committee.

 Following additional inputs from Parties and groups of Parties, Parties agreed to

-forward to AWG-LCA 14, part 4 a draft decision text, which would serve as the basis for finalizing
+forward to AWG-LCA 14, part 4 a draft decision text, which would serve as the basis

 6–17 June, Climate Change Conference Bonn, Germany

 in earnest and considered issues such as operational and organizational modalities

 and procedures; composition, expertise and terms of office for members, and links

 with institutions and bodies under and outside the Convention.
-Parties agreed to forward to
+Parties agreed to

 5–8 April, Climate Change Conference Bangkok, Thailand